selym3/gerrymandering/README.md

 Resolving the challenges (real data, border nodes, GUI-elements, tuned metrics).
 Improving how the code resolves switching metrics (requires passing along all the nodes, which somewhat defeats the purpose of running metrics).

+Also code we started but never finished dealt with saving evolutions and maps so they could be played back.
+This would be cool, but wasn't a priority.

+We should add a simple way to tell if the map is getting better (like displaying the % of the population that votes for a party vs. the districts each party wins).

 An interesting idea we initially had was to explore how districting algorithms (and this idea came up again for metrics) can be applied to populations with more than 2 significant parties.
 We never got the chance to explore this.

-Also code we started but never finished dealt with saving evolutions and maps so they could be played back.
-This would be cool, but wasn't a priority.

 ## Requirements